kdoore/1335GitBook/pshapes-in-grid-layout.md

   ```

 ###Display our shapes
 In the code above, we've just stored a bunch of PShape objects, but we haven't drawn anything to the canvas using the shape( s, x, y) function for pshapes.

+###Grid - Nested for-loops

 A set of for-loops will allow us to ``iterate`` through the array to select each PShape object and set it's xy position for display.